getcarina/getcarina.com/_getting-started/2016-11-04-kubernetes-zero-to-hero.md

 > exit;
 ```

-You will notice that we can address MySQL by its service name `mysql` whilst
-inside the cluster.
-Any pod that has a Service associated with it is
-addressable by its service name by pods throughout the cluster.
-The kube-proxy
-component works in tandem with the DNS server to resolve these service names
-to internal cluster IPs.
+Note that you can address MySQL by its service name `mysql` while inside the cluster.
+Any pod that has a service associated with it is addressable by its service name by pods throughout the cluster.
+The `kube-proxy` component works in tandem with the DNS server to resolve these service names to internal cluster IP addresses.

-# Configure WordPress
+## Configure WordPress

-The set up stage for WordPress is almost identical to MySQL.
-First we create a
-Deployment and then a Service.
+The setup stage for WordPress is almost identical to the one for MySQL.
+First you create a deployment and then a service.

 <!--
 ### PersistentVolumeClaim